kevinwjin/BACON/README.md

 source("~/BACON/code/data_simulation/functions.R")
 ```

 Next, generate some simulated shape data.
-We will use the `generate()` function,
+Our data simulation code generates
-which simulates the Cartesian coordinates of the vertices of a shape.
+the Cartesian coordinates of the vertices of a shape.
+As an example,
-As an example, we will simulate 1000 20-gons belonging to 10 evenly-spaced
+we will simulate 1000 20-gons belonging to 10 evenly-spaced
 clusters.
 Each cluster will have 100 20-gons within it:

 ```R